Bonded Neutral vs Floating Neutral Generators: The Basics of Electrical Systems

 Have you ever tripped your generator?
-If you’re considering purchasing a generator for your home or business, you might be wondering: floating neutral vs bonded neutral?
+If you’re considering purchasing a generator for your home or business, you might be wondering: bonded neutral vs. floating neutral?
 This is an important decision to make.
 Understanding the basics of electrical systems and what each option means will help you decide which one is right for your needs.

 We’ve all been there.
 You plug in a generator, and it trips the breaker or worse yet – blows up!
 But what if we told you that this could be avoided with some simple step?

-There are pros and cons of each type of system.
+There are pros and cons to each type of system.
 Let’s take a look at what they are so you can decide which one will work best for your situation!

 An electric circuit has two wires.
 One wire carries electricity to the load and one wire returns the electricity back to the source.
 The current will not flow unless this loop is closed.